One Piece: World Seeker: Development

 On November 2, 2017, the game was announced under the codename Dawn and said to be an "unprecedented" game, later in December 2017, the game's Official title One Piece: World Seeker was revealed and at Jump Festa 2018 the Game's First Trailer was revealed and released on YouTube on December 18, 2017.

 The One Piece: World Seeker original soundtrack album by Kohei Tanaka, comprising 56 soundtracks, was released on March 15, 2019.
 The theme song for the Japanese version is "Kimi no Moto e" (君のもとへ, "To You") by Ketsumeishi.
 The western version uses an original piece called "Road to Ichiban" instead due to licensing issues.

 Reception

 The game received "mixed" reviews on all platforms, according to the review aggregation website Metacritic.

 In Japan, the game debuted at number two on the charts, selling 51,039 units (PS4 version) in its opening weekend.
 In two weeks it sold 58,777 units (PS4 version).
+As of November, 2022, World Seeker had sold 1 million copies worldwide.